 We strive to spread the many positive aspects of bridge and increase the popularity of the game.
 Hopefully this can lead to more attention and media coverage, like chess, poker and e-sports have achieved.
-WBT has established contacts with national broadcasters with a common goal to have WBT tournaments on-air in 2021.
+WBT has established contacts with national broadcasters and we have a goal to have WBT tournaments on-air as soon as possible.

 WBT’s ambition is to be an arena for all competitive bridge players.
 Through our prime events and Challengers Cup we offer tournaments for a wide range of players; amateurs are as welcome as professionals.

 At the WBT we compete with passion and vigour.
 We do so by focusing on four key values: